 - A. Youth shall be considered on supervision status once they are admitted into a state facility or transferred to Nevada through the Interstate Compact for Juveniles (ICJ).
-In the youth's Personal Information Screen of the DCFS electronic case management system: - 1.
+In the youth's Personal Information Screen of the DCFS web-based case management system: - 1.
 Facility staff shall correctly identify the current supervision level while in a facility. - a.
 Supervision level shall remain "Facility" the entire time the youth is in a facility regardless of the YLS/CMI identified risk level. - 2.
-Youth Parole Bureau (YPB) staff shall correctly identify the current supervision level prior to facility commitment and while under parole supervision. - B. Upon release from a facility, all youth shall be placed on Intensive Supervision for the first 45 days. - 1.
+Youth Parole Bureau (YPB) staff shall correctly identify the current supervision level prior to facility admission and while under parole supervision. - B. Upon release from a facility, all youth shall be placed on Intensive Supervision for the first 45 days. - 1.
 YPB staff shall indicate Very High/Intensive or High/Intensive based on the identified risk level on the YLS/CMI. - 2.
-If the identified risk level on the YLS/CMI is Moderate or Low, still select High/Intensive for these 45 days. - C. Within 45 days of facility discharge, the YPC shall complete a YLS/CMI reassessment to adjust the community supervision level to match the supervision level of the reassessment.
+If the identified risk level on the YLS/CMI is Moderate or Low, still select High/Intensive for first 45 days. - C. After the completion of the first 45 days, the YPC shall update the Community Supervision level to reflect the current YLS/CMI identified level.